 The building is uninspiring from without, but was once described by a visitor as "continental" within!

-The church hall is used by a Pre-school group daily and in the evening by our uniformed organisations; there is a separate HQ for Scouts adjacent to the church.
+The church hall is used by a Pre-school group daily and in the evening by our uniformed organisations; there is a separate HQ for the Rangers adjacent to the church.

 Social events are part of our life together and a renewed effort is being made of late to increase the number we hold during the year.